 s3/example-block for an AWS S3 Bucket block named

 prefect deployment build ./flows/my_flow.py:my_flow --name "Example Deployment" --storage-block s3/example-block

-This command will first create a flow manifest file, and then proceed to upload the contents of your flow's directory to the designated storage location.
-Once complete, the full deployment specification will be persisted to a newly created
+This command will upload the contents of your flow's directory to the designated storage location, then the full deployment specification will be persisted to a newly created

 deployment.yaml file.
 For more information, see Deployments.